 Spectacular scenery around our charming Colorado town caught the attention of the director of the film that was released in 1969.
 Ouray County was the main film location with key sets in the movie located right in Ridgway.
 In six weeks in 1968, the film crew turned the center of this old railroad town into the 1880s-style Fort Smith, Arkansas, complete with Hanging Judge Parker’s three-man gallows.
 The firehouse now survives as an artist studio, and the livery stable became the post office.
 The jail wagon, which John Wayne brings back from the Indian Territories, now sits in the front yard of the Ouray County Ranch History Museum, the building that was originally the Old Rio Grande Southern Railroad Depot.
 A short walk up Clinton Street, past the Sherbino Theater, leads you to the living quarters of Rooster Cogburn.

 The Ridgway Chamber offers a one-hour True Grit Movie Walking Tour, which departs every Friday at 11 a.m. from the Ridway Visitors Center (May through October).
 For reservations, call 970.626.5181.
 The fee is $10 for adults and free for children under 12.
 Reservations are recommended and attendees are asked to arrive at 10:45 a.m.
 Throughout the year, tours can be scheduled for parties of six or more at a time of their choosing by calling 970.626.5181 or emailing .
+Again, all tours are cancelled for the remainder of 2020, but please email or call if you would like a copy of the self-guided brochure mailed to you free of charge.

-To explore more film locations on your own (or by hiring a guide), you can head on out on a day trip to find some of the famous movie sites as well as the state’s most photographed mountain scenery.
+To explore more film locations on your own you can head on out on a day trip to find some of the famous movie sites as well as the state’s most photographed mountain scenery.
 Ten miles west of Ridgway on Last Dollar Road are the remains of the ranch of matriarch Mattie Ross (performed by Kim Darby in the movie), where John Wayne jumped his horse over the fence at the end of the film.
 And to the East, towards Owl Creek Pass, sits the aspen-lined valley of Katie’s Meadow – one of the most memorable scenes from True Grit.
 Fifteen minutes up Highway 550 in Ouray, you can visit Ouray County Courthouse where the film's interior court scenes were filmed.

 No fan of Western movies, True Grit or John Wayne should leave town without a visit to True Grit Café.
 Located next to Hartwell Park, the movie set for the film’s gallows, the restaurant is a central place to grab a meal or a refreshing drink while exploring Ridgway.
 It’s the longest operating business in Ridgway and serves more than 6,000 country fried steaks a year.
 Plus, John Wayne and True Grit memorabilia fill the walls of the restaurant.
 Collected from a variety of sources, many were donations, some from children whose fathers had loved John Wayne but passed away and left collectibles.